 Auvelity and children

-Auvrlity is not FDA-approved for use in children.
+Auvelity is not FDA-approved for use in children.
 Clinical trials of the drug only included adults.
-It’s unknown whether Auvelity is safe or effective for children.
+It’s unknown whether Auvelity is safe or effective for use in children.

 The Auvelity dosage your doctor prescribes will depend on several factors.
 These include:

 - how well your body breaks down Auvelity

 - other medical conditions you may have